BLOG > mRNA & LNP > White paper: Ionizable lipids for mRNA-LNP and siRNA-LNP

 The role of ionizable Lipids in territorial targeting depending on the injection site

-The nature of the ionizable lipids profoundly impacts LNP biodistribution in tissue targeting depending on the route of injection¹.
+The nature of the ionizable lipids profoundly impacts LNP biodistribution in tissue targeting depending on the route of injection.
 Following intraperitoneal injection, LNPs first encounter peritoneal fluid and resident immune cells before systemic absorption.
-Although still poorly understood, it was observed that ionizable lipids with lower pKa values (6.0-6.5) show enhanced uptake by peritoneal macrophages and mesothelial cells², while those with higher pKa values (6.8-7.2) have greater systemic distribution to liver and spleen⁵.
-Intramuscular injection favors local muscle cell transfection with lipids containing unsaturated tails⁶, whereas intravenous administration requires lipids that promote ApoE binding for hepatic targeting³.
+Intramuscular injections favor local muscle cell transfection with lipids containing unsaturated tails, whereas intravenous administration requires lipids that promote ApoE binding for hepatic targeting.
 The injection site essentially determines the first biological barriers encountered, and optimal ionizable lipid selection must account for these route-specific challenges to achieve desired tissue targeting.

 Results